lilblupig/curls/TESTING.md

 ---

+#### Actions

+**Intent** - Provide basic information regarding care which is consistent across all types of curly hair.
+This page contains the most information, and therefore the most text.
+Segments are still delivered in small digestible pieces to avoid overwhelming the user.

+* All text sections and icons display correctly across tested device widths.
+* All buttons and interactive elements display user feedback on hover or active state.
+* All internal links navigate to the correct page.
+* The div alignment issues in previous pages caused by incorrectly applied Bootstrap grid classes, was resolved and rectified while producing this page.
+* A coloured icon is displayed between text segments in section 1 on mobile to break up the large amount of text.
+As expected, this does not display on tablet or PC.

-Embedded Video (Actions page only)
+Embedded Video
-  * Check that iframe displays correctly without squashing and is responsive to all device widths.
+* iframe displays correctly without squashing and is responsive to all device widths.
-  * Check that video loads paused so that the user can initiate interaction.
+* Video loads paused so that the user can initiate interaction.

-Accordion (Actions page only)
+Accordion
-  * Check that accordion appears with all sections closed.
+* The accordion appears with all sections closed.
-  * Check that accordion segments show feedback on hover.
+* The accordion segments show feedback on hover.
-  * Check that accordion segments expand fully with no overflow or truncation issues.
+* The accordion segments expand fully with no overflow or truncation issues.
-  * Check that active accordion segment shows appropriate feedback behaviour.
+* The active accordion segment shows appropriate feedback behaviour.
-  * Check that only one accordion segment can be open at any time.
+* Only one accordion segment can be open at any time.
-  * Check that clicking an open accordion segment button closes the segment.
+* Clicking an open accordion segment button closes the segment.
-  * Check that open accordion segments do not distort items further down the page.
+* Open accordion segments do not distort items further down the page.

+**Result** - The page displays as expected across all tested device widths and all links and components behave correctly.
+All user feedback is as expected.
+There is no distortion of sections on mobile, tablet or PC.

+**Verdict** - PASS

+---

 Contact Us Form (Contact Us page only)
   * Check form contents align nicely and that there is no overflow of content.